cmss13-devs/web/pve-guide.md

 * ![USCM](../assets/smartgunner.png) **Smartgunner** (Corporal or Lance Corporal) [2 SLOTS]

 That’s me.
 And you.
 We get a smartgun, it’s in a locker in prep.
-Btn still hasn't figured out how to fix our goggles and doesn’t give us belts with plenty of pouches for drums.
+Batallion still hasn't figured out how to fix our goggles and doesn’t give us belts with plenty of pouches for drums.
 Remember to stick to the squad lead.

 * ![USCM](../assets/rifleman.png) **Rifleman** (Private First Class or Private) [4 SLOTS]